The story so far

 “I’ve been responsible for the Early Years’ classes at Mukwashi since 2012, and I work with a teaching assistant to give the youngest children at our school (3-5 yrs) the best possible foundation for primary school.
 I love my job!

 Working at Mukwashi is a wonderful privilege.
 I enjoy being part of a team which communicates and works together to improve pupil learning.
 The best part is I get to continue my learning too.
-We’ve a great teacher library; people come from different places in the world to share best practice, and now we’re all working through the UK Open University’s online teacher development courses.”
+We’ve a great teacher library; people come from different places in the world to share best practice, and, last year in the covid closures, we all worked through the UK Open University’s online professional development courses for teachers in sub-Saharan Africa.”

 “A little bit about me outside work: I’m married, have a young son, and we live in the teachers’ block at the school.
 It’s a bit of a squash as I also look after my younger brother and sister.
 As well as English, I speak four local languages, and I enjoy singing, listening to music, reading and going to church.